-To preserve the Board's options, the attached 2009 Growth Goal Report recommends that any unused market rate allocations from 2008 be carried over but not be made available at this time.
+To preserve the Board's options, the attached 2010 Growth Goal Report recommends that any unused market rate allocations from 2009 be carried over but not be made available at this time.
 If it appears that there will be a shortfall in one of the allocation categories (urban or rural), Planning staff will bring this matter to the Board's attention during the year.
 At that time, the Board of Supervisors could then make numerical adjustments between the allocation categories, or authorize use of the carryover.

-STATUS OF THE 2008 MARKET RATE BUILDING PERMIT ALLOCATION
+STATUS OF THE 2009 MARKET RATE BUILDING PERMIT ALLOCATION

-Due to the nationwide mortgage crisis and housing slump, there has been a decrease in demand for building permits so far in 2008 for market rate units in the unincorporated area as compared with 2007.
-This represents a continuation of the slowdown seen in the mid-year
+Despite the nationwide mortgage crisis and housing slump, there has been a slight increase in demand for building permits so far in 2009 for market rate units in the unincorporated area, as compared with 2008.
+However, the building permit allocation rate continues to lag far behind the levels seen in recent past years and decades.
+Therefore, staff does not believe any adjustment in the proposed growth rate goal of 0.5% is warranted for 2010.
+The number of permits already allocated this year is shown below: